ietf-wg-wimse/draft-ietf-wimse-workload-identity-bcp/draft-ietf-wimse-client-assertion-in-workload-environments.md

 Workloads often require access to external resources to perform their tasks.
 For example, access to a database, a web server or another workload.
 These resources are protected by an authorization server and can only be accessed with an access token.
 The challenge for workloads is to get this access token issued.

 Traditionally, workloads were provisioned with client credentials and use the corresponding client credential flow (Section 1.3.4 {{RFC6749}}) to retrieve an access token.
-This model comes with a set of challenges that make it insecure and high-maintaince.
-Secret material needs to be provisioned and rotated, often manually.
+This model comes with a set of challenges that make it insecure and high-maintenance.
+Secret materials need to be provisioned and rotated, which often happens manually.
 It also can be stolen and used by attackers to impersonate the workload.

 A solution to this problem is to not provision secret material to the workload and use the platform the workload runs on to attest for it.
 Many workload platforms offer a credential, in most cases a JWT token.
 Signed by a platform-internal authorization server, the credential attests the workload and its attributes.
 Based on {{RFC7521}} and its JWT profile {{RFC7523}}, this credential can then be used as a client assertion towards a different authorization server.